 1. I am the only one who wants the feature

-By the way, I am aware that Hibernate, JAXB, Rails/Grails can address some the these issues.
-Also, I am aware of constants (static final), but it seems a bit silly to have code like this:
+By the way, I am aware of constants (static final), but it seems a bit silly to have code like this:

 class Person{